andrewbolster/andrewbolster.github.io/_posts/2014-05-13-so-what-is-it-you-do-again.md

 In the spirit of setting the record straight in a less-academic way, I thought it'd be worth while to edit a presentation I recently made to the Association for the Advancement of Artificial Intelligence last month in Stanford and make it a little more digestible.

-I'm always happy to discuss the ideas, impacts, or problems with my work, especially from strange and wonderful angles, so gimmme a shout on any of the normal ways!
+I'm always happy to discuss the ideas, impacts, or problems with my work, especially from strange and wonderful angles, so gimme a shout on any of the normal ways!

 # Introduction